CrisN28/Azure-Practice-Labs/02-Azure-Virtual-Machines/01-VM-Windows/README.md

 ## Objectives:

-- Deploy a virtual machine using the ARM template
+- Deploy a virtual machine using the ARM template.
-- Create a parameter template to deploy the virtual machine
+- Create a parameter template to deploy the virtual machine.

 # Exercise 02 - Create a Public IP Address, a Network Security Group, and Associate Them with the Virtual Machine

 ## Objectives:

-- Set up a dynamic public IP address and link it to the virtual machine’s network interface
+- Set up a dynamic public IP address and link it to the virtual machine’s network interface.
-- Configure a Network Security Group (NSG) with rules that allow RDP access (port 3389) for the virtual machine
+- Configure a Network Security Group (NSG) with rules that allow RDP access (port 3389) for the virtual machine.

 ## Learning Outcomes:

-- Developed expertise in linking public IPs and NSGs to NICs to create secure connections
+- Developed expertise in linking public IPs and NSGs to NICs to create secure connections.
-- Understood the process of associating public IPs and network security groups (NSGs) with network interfaces (NICs)
+- Understood the process of associating public IPs and network security groups (NSGs) with network interfaces (NICs).
-- Developed well-organized and efficient scripts for Azure resource management
+- Developed well-organized and efficient scripts for Azure resource management.
-- Practiced using commands to audit configurations and validate security rules
+- Practiced using commands to audit configurations and validate security rules.

 ## Templates and Scripts Used: